General Functionality of the Rockmore- and Rosen- Tube-Theremin Instruments according to Leon Theremin’s Design

 Rosen-Theremin Power Supply Schematic

 At the Rosen instrument, the AC filament voltage of 2,5V for the Radiotron tubes is supplied by a separate mains transformer, 5V for the rectifier tube 5Z3 and 6V for the 6SK7 and 6L6 tubes are supplied by the main line transformer.
-The single pole power switch is connected in series to the transformers, which are connected in parallel.
+The single pole power switch is connected in series to the transformers, which are connected in parallel at their primary windings.
 There is no mains fuse documented in the schematics , .
-The chassis is connected to mains ground (protection earth - PE), two suppressor capacitors are connected from each of the mains cables to PE.
+The chassis is connected to mains ground (protection earth - PE), two EMI/RF suppressor capacitors are connected from each of the mains cables to PE.

 a) fundamental (220Hz), 2nd, 3rd harmonics almost of equal amplitude